Effective Date: 5 October 2023

 If your claim is successful, we will need to process your bank details to make compensation payments.
 We will also keep records of amounts paid.

-In the event you have applied for a job at National Grid, we use the personal information you submit to process your application.
+In the event you have applied for a job at the ESO, we use the personal information you submit to process your application.

 If you are a customer, supplier or service provider we need to process certain data items, such as your name, postal address, phone number, email address and bank account details in order to provide goods and services to you and receive payment, or receive goods or services from you and pay you for them.

 If you contact us with a query or complaint about any of our activities, we will record the details of your request, and if we are unable to immediately resolve the matter, we will ask you to provide contact details of your choice - such as a telephone number, email, or postal address - which we will use to contact you with updates when we have investigated the matter further.

 We provide a helpline where you can contact us if you have any questions regarding the effects of Electromagnetic Fields (EMFs) and noise resulting from the operation of the electricity network.
 We use the preferred contact details you provide us (your email address, home or personal mobile number, or postal address) to respond to your queries and provide advice.
 Where you choose to provide it, we also process information about any actual or perceived physical health effects resulting from EMFs, and, if your enquiry relates to effects on children, details of the number and ages of children in your household.